voxpupuli/puppet-rabbitmq/README.md

 Testing on other platforms has been light and cannot be guaranteed.

+### Apt module compatibility

+While this module supports both 1.x and 2.x versions of the puppetlabs-apt module, it does not support puppetlabs-apt 2.0.0 or 2.0.1.

 ### Module dependencies

 If running CentOS/RHEL, and using the yum provider, ensure the epel repo is present.